Self-Host Hermes Agent on a VPS

 High memory usage:

 Self-hosting Hermes Agent on a VPS costs the server plus LLM API usage.
-Here is a realistic estimate for a solo developer.
+The two cost components are:

 Copyright 2026 Virtua.Cloud.
 All rights reserved.
 This content is original work by the Virtua.Cloud team.
 Reproduction, republication, or redistribution without written permission is prohibited.